joaquiest2/charity-water-open-page/README.md

 ## Acknowledgments

-This project is inspired by the mission of charity:water to provide clean and safe drinking water to people in developing countries.
+This project is inspired by the mission of charity:water to provide clean and safe drinking water to people in developing countries.# charity-water-website